Sunday, October 30, 2016

 House on Haunted Hill (1959): Directed by William Castle.
 Stars Vincent Price and Carol Ohmart, also with Elisha Cook Jr. In this classic, critically-acclaimed film, five people will be given $10,000 each if they can stay overnight in a haunted house — and survive.

-“Manos” The Hands of Fate (1966): This independent film produced, directed, and starring fertilizer salesman Harold P. Warren became famous after appearing on Mystery Science Theater 3000, which introduced this truly horrible film to an entire new generation.
+“Manos” The Hands of Fate (1966): This independent film produced by, directed by, and starring fertilizer salesman Harold P. Warren became famous, or rather infamous, after appearing on Mystery Science Theater 3000, which introduced this truly horrible film to an entire new generation.

 Medieval Death Poem: The Middle Ages were obsessed by death.
 I wrote this poem emulating the meter and structure of Medieval death poetry.
 Check out the ethereal, spooky spoken word version – positively perilous poetry perfect for Halloween: